 – Big multinational enterprises (MNEs) under the BEPS 2.0 framework’s Pillar 2 are liable to 15% DMTT/GMT rate

 Businesses in the UAE face a fine of AED 10,000 for non-compliance with corporate tax registration.
 This penalty under the UAE’s taxation regulations came into enforcement starting from 1st March 2024.
-UAE Cabinet’s Decision No. 10 of 2024 empowers FTA to impose this hefty fine (equaling to USD $2,722).
+UAE Cabinet’s Decision No. 10 of 2024 empowers FTA to impose this hefty fine (equalling to USD $2,722).

 What is the fine on late corporate tax filing in the UAE?